PawkaHub/vue-clap/README.md

 ```bash
 yarn add GastroGeek/vue-clap#master --save
 ```
+This was an almost literal conversion - i.e. no useful code optimization/refactoring took place.

-This currently requires you to manually include font-awesome css files in your Vue project.
+Currently you are required to manually include font-awesome css files in your Vue project.